 University of Chicago has a wonderful collection for Latin American Studies.
 Most of its collections are available through interlibrary loan, but as a Northwestern student or faculty member, you also can get borrowing privileges from the library itself.

 The Newberry has an abundance of primary source material documenting discovery, exploration, and settlement of the British, French, Spanish and Portuguese colonies in Latin America.
 It also has strong collections of Mayan and Mexican archaeological and linguistics materials.
 Special strengths include sixteenth- to eighteenth-century colonial and Jesuit history of Mexico, Peru, Brazil, Chile, Colombia, and Venezuela.
-Visit here
+Visit here for more information.

 CRL holds books, newspapers, archives, and other specialized resources from Latin America in its Hyde Park facility.
 Scholars and researchers from Northwestern may request CRL collections, at no charge, through interlibrary loan.